 Garrison says the two damaged, unoccupied homes on the property were used for weekly search and rescue drills by firefighters.

-The fire department is still coping with the death of Captain Cory Barr, who was killed in July 2018 by a natural gas explosion after helping evacuate people from the city’s downtown.
+At the time, the fire department was still coping with the death of Captain Cory Barr, who was killed in July 2018 by a natural gas explosion after helping evacuate people from the city’s downtown.

 Search warrant affidavits show police obtained surveillance video from a restaurant near the training center on the date of one of the vandalism incidents, but there’s no indication whether investigators believe alcohol was any factor in the crimes.